 Public health is a diverse and vital area, encompassing all aspects of our lives.
-It has been defined as the science and art of preventing disease, prolonging life, and promoting health through the organised efforts of society.
-Issues and knowledge in public health are constantly evolving.
+The issues that influence public health are often changing and knowledge is constantly evolving.

 - Health economics

 Regardless of which aspect of public health interests you, it is a field in which you will really make a difference.
 Together, we can shape the future of Aotearoa, ensuring a healthy environment, people, and communities.

 Study at one of Otago’s three campuses

 Join us in Dunedin or online to explore postgraduate Public Health options in Dunedin, Christchurch and Wellington.

 10 reasons to study public health at Otago

 - Gain an internationally-recognised qualification from New Zealand’s leading postgraduate university.

 - Build on an undergraduate degree or work experience in any discipline, not just public health.

 - Study full-time or part-time; whatever suits.
 Papers are taught in half semester terms – giving you flexibility to arrange study around other commitments.